-The price normally covers the following activities:
+The price will normally cover time spent on the following:

-- Coordination, clarification, preparation of quote and agreement - Creating a population, processing third-party data and customising data files - Data extraction and de-identification - Archiving, documentation and delivery
+- Clarification, coordination, issuing of decision and preparation of quote. - Creation of a population, receipt of third-party data and preparation of data files. - Data extraction and de-identification of these and third-party data. - Archiving, documentation and delivery.

-Coordination, clarification, preparation of quote and agreement
+Clarification, coordination, issuing of decision and preparation of quote

-This item includes the preparatory work involved in producing quotes and agreements.
-The preparatory work will depend on the complexity and scope of the individual project.
+This item includes the work linked to the preparation of a decision and a quote in the case.
+The scope of work will depend on the complexity and scope of the individual project.

-Creating a population, processing third-party data and customising data files
+Creation of a population, receipt of third-party data and preparation of data files

-The time spent creating a population depends on the complexity and number of populations included in the project.
-Before the data extraction work begins, the executive officer must also prepare the files for extraction.
-The work can be particularly time-consuming when third-party data are included in the project.
-Lack of documentation, difficult file formats, and work involved in exchanging data with other suppliers are some of the factors that can prolong the process and push up the price.
+The degree of complexity linked to creation of the project population will vary, and more complex populations may entail an increase in costs for the project.
+Before work on the population commences, the executive officer must prepare the internal and external files for extraction.
+Deficiencies in documentation, challenging file formats, missing identifiers, linking of name and work with the exchange of data from other suppliers are some of the factors that can prolong and increase the price.

-Data extraction and de-identification
+Data extraction and data minimisation

-After the quote has been accepted and data files have been prepared, most of the remaining work concerns extracting and de-identifying data.
+Once the quote has been accepted and the data files prepared, the majority of the remaining work is linked to data extraction and data minimisation.